okfde/2013.archiv.codefor.de/_stories/buerger-baut-stadt.md

 layout: story
 color: blue #red, blue, green, cyan
 pattern: 1 #one of: 1, 2, 3, 4

-title: Bürger baut Stadt
+og-image: /assets/stories/bbs-hero.jpg # used for facebook & twitter card

-subline: Mitbestimmung statt Baubestimmung
+title: Bürger baut Stadt - Mitbestimmung statt Baubestimmung
 where: Berlin
 when: Juni, 2015
 links: # first one is used in subline